juanchopatrik/Inventories-in-C/README.md

-# Inventories-in-C
-This project develops an inventory system in C programming language  Data structures are used for its elaboration
+# Inventory System in C

+## Features

+- data structures are used
+- The console is used for visualization
+- Clean and easy to read code is used

+### How to use it?

+> A C compiler must be used to use